Gums - bleeding

 Bleeding gums can be a sign that you have or may develop gum disease.
 Ongoing gum bleeding may be due to plaque buildup on the teeth.
 It can also be a sign of a serious medical condition.

 The main cause of bleeding gums is the buildup of plaque at the gum line.
-This will lead to a condition called gingivitis, or inflamed gums.
+This may lead to a condition called gingivitis, or inflamed gums.

 Plaque that is not removed will harden into tartar.
-This will lead to increased bleeding and a more advanced form of gum and jaw bone disease known as periodontitis.
+This may lead to increased bleeding and a more advanced form of gum and jaw bone disease known as periodontitis.

 Other causes of bleeding gums include: